QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/idor.md

 * a folder with predictable filenames: `/user1.png` <math xmlns="http://www.w3.org/1998/Math/MathML"><mo accent="false" stretchy="false">&#x2192;</mo></math> `/user2.png`
 * a cookie

 The best way to test for IDOR is to create two accounts, and see if from one, you can access the content of the other.
+If you can't, try to find the difference between them in the requests.
 </div><div>

 **What's next?** 🔥

 * You can use [Fuzzing](fuzzing.md) to try to discover more content

+* It may be possible to reset someone's else password

+* It may be possible to modify someone's else account information such as a profile item to perform a [XSS](/cybersecurity/red-team/s3.exploitation/vulns/web/xss.md) attack
 </div></div>